CAMeL-Lab/camel_morph/sigmorphon2022_release/databases/README.md

 ## Data License

-The data files contained in this directory is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+The data files contained in this directory are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).